coreweave/tensorizer/docs/subprocess-serialization.md

 ### Option 1: Communicate the CUDA tensors directly
 CUDA tensors can be "shared" to a subprocess very efficiently since it's only communicating a pointer to device memory.

 Basically send the CUDA tensors over a `multiprocessing.Queue` to a subprocess that does the serialization.
-Ensure that the CUDA tensors remain in device memory until the serialization process finishes.
+Ensure that the CUDA tensors remain **unmodified** in device memory until the serialization process finishes.
+Note if using encryption, the tensors may be encrypted-in-place so they must also not read again until serialization finishes.

 ```python
 import torch